fan-droide/buywatch_POC/README.md

 ![Step 7 - ](https://raw.githubusercontent.com/fan-droide/buywatch_POC/main/screenshots/step07_checkInruptPod.png)

-**8) In a different browser session, login with buyer account using Inrupt Provider.**
+**8) In a different browser session, login with a buyer account using Inrupt Provider.**

 ![Step 8 - ](https://raw.githubusercontent.com/fan-droide/buywatch_POC/main/screenshots/step08_loginNewWindowBuyer.png)

-**9) NOTE: Try to fetch existing content in Market throws 401 error (unathorized) when user in not authenticated.**
+**9) NOTE: Try to fetch existing content in Market throws 401 error (unathorized) when user is not authenticated.**

 ![Step 9 - ](https://raw.githubusercontent.com/fan-droide/buywatch_POC/main/screenshots/step09_tryfetchwithoutlogin.png)

-**10) Click on "Fetch" button.
+**10) Click on the "Fetch" button.
 If the user is logged in the error is 403, Forbidden, as it has no permission.**

 ![Step 10 - ](https://raw.githubusercontent.com/fan-droide/buywatch_POC/main/screenshots/step10_403forbidden.png)

 **11) To start the purchase process click on "Buy".
-A prompt will ask for buyer's user name in the payment provider.
+A prompt will ask for the buyer's user name in the payment provider.
 IN this example you can get it from https://wallet.ilpv4.dev.
 This step is only a mockup to showcase the payment experience in a test environment.**

 ![Step 11 - ](https://raw.githubusercontent.com/fan-droide/buywatch_POC/main/screenshots/step11_usernamePayBuyer.png)